T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * If a user clicks on a link, an alert is shown.
 If the user answers the alert by clicking on the 'positive button', the browser opens the specified link.
   If the user click on the negative answer (or waits for timout), the alert is closed and the browser does nothing.
 * All parameter are optional.
-* Parameter are seperated by ':'
+* Parameter are separated by ':'
 * To use ':' inside the text, the colon has to be escaped by '\\'.
 E.g. 'ok\\: I understand'.

 +----------------------+--------------------------------------------------------------------------------------------------------------------------+